To Be Announced: Arbitrary announcement

 The axiom and rule are:

-It is unknown whether there is a finitary (RE) axiomatization as well.
-Further, the axiomatization without the $\mathcal S5$ axioms {\bf T}, {\bf 4}, and {\bf 5} seems complete for the class ${\mathcal K}$, by an analogous completeness proof, although this is not on record.
+It is unknown whether there is a finitary axiomatization as well for APAL.
+Further, we conjecture that the axiomatization without the $\mathcal S5$ axioms {\bf T}, {\bf 4}, and {\bf 5} is complete for the class ${\mathcal K}$, by an analogous completeness proof. `Conjecture' seems a big word, it is merely that such a proof is not on record.

-The logic APAL is not compact \cite{balbianietal:2008}, it is undecidable \cite{frenchetal:2008} (the usual tiling argument applies), and the model checking problem is PSPACE-complete \cite{agotnesetal.jal:2010}, where this is shown in \cite{agotnesetal.jal:2010} for an APAL variant called GAL that we will present later, but the method also applies to APAL.
+The logic APAL is not compact \cite{balbianietal:2008}, the satisfiability problem is undecidable \cite{frenchetal:2008} (the usual tiling argument applies), and the model checking problem is PSPACE-complete \cite{agotnesetal.jal:2010}, where this is shown in \cite{agotnesetal.jal:2010} for an APAL variant called GAL that we will present later, but the method also applies to APAL.
+Also, APAL does not have the {\em finite model property} \cite{hvdetal.nofinite:2021}.
+A logic has the finite model property (FMP) if any satisfiable formula has a model with a finite domain.

+Like APAL, the logic APAL is bisimulation invariant, so adding the quantifier does not change that property.
+A proof is found in \cite{hvdetal.papal:2020}, and also for a related logic.
+Note that it is not found in the reference publication \cite{balbianietal:2008}.
+So, if two models are bisimilar, they satisfy the same formulas in $\lang(\Dia,!,\dia{!})$.
+However, unlike PAL, the logic APAL does not preserve restricted bisimulation or bounded bisimulation \cite{hvdetal.papal:2020}.
+Having just seen the expressivity proofs, it is easy to see why.
+Because the APAL quantifier implicitly quantifies over all atoms, it does not preserve restricted bisimilarity.
+For example, in the first expressivity proof, the models are $p$-bisimilar, but the distinguishing formula $\dia{!}(\Box_a p \et \neg \Box_b\Box_a p)$ only contains atom $p$: it is in $\lang(\Dia,!,\dia{!})|p$.
+Because the APAL quantifier implicitly quantifies over arbitrarily large modal depth, it does not preserve bounded bisimilarity.
+For example, in the second expressivity proof, the models are $2$-bisimilar, but the (same) distinguishing formula $\dia{!}(\Box_a p \et \neg \Box_b\Box_a p)$ has modal depth $2$.